Obituary of William Brehmer

 He is also survived by his sister, Karen Swanson (Bob) Robertsdale, Alabama; sister-in-law Mae (Morgan) Brehmer Litchfield, Minnesota; two sisters –in-law, Jane (Evans) Romsdahl Littleton, Colorado and Nancy (Evans) Olson and brother-in-law David Olson Minneapolis, MN and was preceded in death by his parents, a brother in infancy, brother, Warren (Bud), as well as sisters Patricia Wick, Joyce Johnson, Gayle Christensen, Betty Hendrickson, brothers-in-law Lenny Wick, Jerry Johnson, Herald Christensen, Bob Hendrickson, and Richard (Dick) Romsdahl, an Uncle Wesley Brehmer, a nephew Joseph Romsdahl, and grandson Jason Becker.

 There will be a Celebration of Life Open House for Bill Sunday, May 26th from 1:00 to 3:00 pm at the First Presbyterian Church Social Hall in St. James, Minnesota.
-Join us in sharing our favorite memories, and celebrating his life.To send flowers to the family of William Brehmer, please visit Tribute Store
+Join us in sharing our favorite memories, and celebrating his life.To send flowers to the family or plant a tree in memory of William Brehmer, please visit Tribute Store